DarkMio/RedditRover/docs/pages/baseclass.rst

 Object Attributes
 -----------------

+There are certain attributes you could overwrite as you please.
+Otherwise setting them up with the presented tools is recommended.

 .. py:attribute:: DESCRIPTION
     Reddit user agent: describes the bot / function / author

 .. py:attribute:: USERNAME
     reddit username which should be logged in - checked on integrity check if it is the same than what the OAuth credentials log in with.

 .. py:attribute:: OAUTH_FILENAME
     login credentials path for praw-OAuth2Util

-.. py:attribute:: REGEX
+.. py:attribute:: BOT_NAME

-    most basic regex string - pre-filters incoming threads BOT_NAME = None     # Give the bot a nice name.
+    Give the bot a nice name.

+.. py:attribute:: IS_LOGGED_IN
+    Mandatory bool if this bot features a logged in session

+.. py:attribute:: SELF_IGNORE
-    IS_LOGGED_IN = False  # Mandatory bool if this bot features a logged in session SELF_IGNORE = True  # Bool if the bot should not react on his own submissions / comments. session = None      # a full session with login into reddit. oauth = None        # praw-OAuth2Util
+    Bool if the bot should not react on his own submissions / comments.

+.. py:attribute:: session
+    a full session with login into reddit.

+.. py:attribute:: oauth
+    praw-OAuth2Util

+.. py:attribute:: logger
+    logger for specific module

+.. py:attribute:: config
-    logger = None       # logger for specific module config = None       # Could be used for ConfigParser - there is a method for that. database = None     # Session to database.
+    Could be used for ConfigParser - there is a method for that.

+.. py:attribute:: database
+    Session to database.